cherry0116/RB-C1000/README.md

 ### Dataset

 We have constructed new real/bogus classification datasets from [the Zwicky Transient Facility (ZTF)](https://arxiv.org/abs/1902.01932) to verify the effectiveness of our approach.
 We collected three newly compiled datasets for the real/bogus classification task, including two single-band datasets (ZTF-NEWg: g-band, ZTF-NEWr: r-band) and one mixed-band dataset (ZTF-NEWm: take half of the g-band data and half of the r-band data).
 Each of the three dataset with 13000 real sources and 30000 bogus detections.
+It can be downloaded at [here]()

+## Usage
+### Train
+### Evaluate